AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

    >[!NOTE]
    >
-   >Using more than one Captcha component in an adaptive form is not supported.
+   >* Using more than one Captcha component in an adaptive form is not supported.
 Also, it is not recommended to use CAPTCHA in a panel marked for lazy loading or in a fragment.

-   >[!NOTE]
-   >
-   >Captcha is time-sensitive and expires in about a minute.
+   >* Captcha is time-sensitive and expires in about a minute.
 Therefore, it is recommended to place the Captcha component just before the Submit button in the adaptive form.

 1. Select the Captcha component that you added and tap ![cmppr](assets/cmppr.png) to edit its properties.
 1. Specify a title for the CAPTCHA widget.
 The default value is **Captcha**.
 Select **Hide title** if you do not want title to appear.
 1. From the **Captcha service** drop-down, select **reCAPTCHA** to enable reCAPTCHA service if you configured it as described in [reCAPTCHA service by Google](#google-reCAPTCHA).
 1. Select a configuration from the Settings drop-down for **reCAPTCHA Enterprise** or **reCAPTCHA v2**
-1. If the selected configuration has version reCAPTCHA Enterprise:
+1. If the selected configuration has version reCAPTCHA Enterprise, the key type can be of **checkbox** or **score based** based on your selection when you configure reCAPTCHA enterprise:
-    1. You can select reCAPTCHA cloud configuration with **key type** as **checkbox**.
-In checkbox key type the customized error message appears as an inline message if the captcha validation fails.
+    1. In the cloud configuration with key type as **checkbox**, the customized error message appears as an inline message if the captcha validation fails.
 You can select size as **[!UICONTROL Normal]** and **[!UICONTROL Compact]**.
-    1. You can select reCAPTCHA cloud configuration with **key type** as **score based**.
-In score based key type the customized error message shows as a pop-up message if the captcha validation fails.
+    1. In the cloud configuration with **key type** as **score based**,  the customized error message shows as a pop-up message if the captcha validation fails.
-    1. When you select a **[!UICONTROL Bind Reference]** the data submitted is a bound data, otherwise it is unbound data.
+    1. You can select a **[!UICONTROL Bind Reference]** in [!DNL AEM Forms], In **[!UICONTROL Bind Reference]** the data submitted is a bound data, otherwise it is unbound data.
 Below are XML examples of unbound data and bound data (with bind reference as SSN) respectively, when a form is submitted.

         ```xml